R&D Tax Credits Explained

 Your Company could be eligible for thousands of pounds in tax relief.
 Find out everything you need to know about R&D Tax Credits below:

-The UK government introduced tax credit relief for R&D back in 2000.
-This government incentive has helped reward companies nationwide for investing in innovation and stimulating national economic growth.
-Since then, thousands of companies working in a wide range of industries and sectors have received over £60billion in financial assistance.
+The UK’s R&D tax relief incentive was introduced back in 2000 to reward innovation and boost national economic growth.
+Since then, companies across a wide range of industries and sectors have received over £60bn in financial support through claiming R&D Tax Credits.

-• Payable tax credit (for large companies under the RDEC scheme, applicable only to accounting periods which started before the 1st of April 2024)
+• Payable Tax Credit (RDEC scheme): Large companies may receive a payable credit under the RDEC scheme (applicable only to accounting periods which started before 1 April 2024).

 Is your business eligible for R&D Tax Credits?